What type of education do Performance physical therapists have?

 The weight range of Alter G Anti-Gravity Treadmills is for individuals 85 to 400 pounds.

 Why should I use the Alter G?

 The Alter G is useful in limiting the amount of weight and forces through joints.
-Clients who are rehabbing from an injury and can’t fully bear weight on an extremity, find that the Alter G is useful in helping return to proper walking and running form.
-High performance athletes also use the Alter G when training; runners will work Alter G sessions into their training regimens to allow for longer distance runs without the wear and tear that occurs when running outside or on a regular treadmill.
+Clients who are rehabbing from an injury and can’t fully bear weight on an extremity find that the Alter G is useful in helping return to proper walking and running form.
+High performance athletes also use the Alter G when training.
+For example, runners will work Alter G sessions into their training regimens to allow for longer distance runs without the wear and tear that occurs when running outside or on a regular treadmill.